rwieruch/blog_robinwieruch_content/complete-firebase-authentication-react-tutorial.md

 export default Navigation;
 {{< /highlight >}}

+Notice that you don't need to pass the authenticated user down from the App component anymore.
+It is passed through it implictly by using React's context.

 Now, start your application again and verify that it still works the same as before.
 You didn't change any behavior of your application in this section, but only shielded away the more complex logic into a higher order component and added the convinience of passing the authenticcated user implictly via React's context rather than explicitly through the whole component tree by using props.
+These are two advanced patterns in React and you have used both in this last section!

-{{% chapter_header "Password Reset and Password Change" "react-firebase-password" %}}
+{{% chapter_header "Password Reset and Password Change with Firebase" "react-firebase-password" %}}

-There are two more neat features available in the firebase authentication API and you have already implemented the interface for it: password forget and password change.
+There are two more neat features available in the firebase authentication API and you have already implemented the interface for it in your firebase module: password forget / reset and password change.

 Let's start by implementing the password forget feature.
-You already have implemented the interface in your firebase module.
-Now you can make use of it in a component.
+Since you have  already implemented the interface in your firebase module, you can make use of it in a component.
 The following file implements the vast majority of the password reset logic in a form again.
-We already implemented a couple of those before, so it should be any different now.
+We already implemented a couple of those forms before, so it shouldn't be any different now.

 In *src/components/PasswordForget.js* file: